kitkithacks0/TwindrillOS-by-Twindrill-R-D/README.md

 If you're going to make a pro or ultimate version ofthis pls remember to add youre self in too and keep it free.
 Remember no selling okay,now just do whatever you want.

+I thinked it will be delayed due to technical difficulties and im all alone and graduation is coming up.